michalskoczek/michalskoczek/README.md

 ## Hi there 👋

- I'm a student IT at Warsaw University of Technology :smiley:
+ I work as a Junior Frontend Developer also I study IT at Warsaw University of Technology :smiley:
  I develop my frontend skills (mainly Angular) :muscle:

  📫 How to reach me **mwskoczek@gmail.com**